Share with your friends!

 From here partners can begin with shared priorities and then balancing individual needs.
-Many people listen “shared priorities” as “the kids” at home and “profit” at work but actually, the shared priority is individual needs and growth.
+Many people listen to “shared priorities” as “the kids” at home and “profit” at work but actually, the shared priority is individual needs and growth.

 In that context, we need always shape our communication into a form that our partner(s) can receive- what is their communication style?
 What are their “buttons/triggers”?
 When is it best to speak with them?
-Worst time to speak?
+The worst time to speak?
 What kind of communication is best for which kind of situation?
 What other responsibilities do they have pressing on them?
-While we are at it, let’s take the time to give them credit for all they are accomplishing.
-Ther is a tendency to only communicate about what is missing- its more efficient after all- but regular acknowledgment will go a long way!
+How´s their self-esteem?

-Have regular organizational/strategic meetings and follow up tactical/to do communication.
+Have regular organizational/strategic meetings and follow-up tactical/to-do communication.
 In this way, you will remain on course and there will be less overlap and fewer things slipping between the cracks.
 Have major planning meetings quarterly.

 If ever a crisis has driven home the need to plan for change, it’s COVID 19!
 Though it might be difficult to foresee this kind of crisis, keeping a three-month reserve and minimizing debt as a game plan certainly has made life easier for businesses and families that have that in place for example.